rija1/bsf/wp-content/plugins/meow-lightbox/readme.txt

 * Update: Only load map scripts when images with GPS data are present and map option is enabled.
 * Fix: Corrected the selector issue when "Ahead" option is not used.
 * Fix: Improved zoom and close animations in the lightbox.
-* ✨ If you have a moment, please write a little [review for the Meow Lightbox](https://wordpress.org/support/plugin/meow-lightbox/reviews/?rate=5#new-post).
-Thank you! 💕

 = 5.1.6 (2024/04/27) =
 * Update: Pro scripts now load only on front-end, excluding admin pages.